nimbly/Limber/README.md

 ### Middleware

-Limber uses PSR-15 middleware.
+Limber supports PSR-15 middleware.
 All middleware must implement `Psr\Http\Server\MiddlewareInterface`.

 You can pass middleware as one or more of the following types: